cardstream/SDK-CSharp/README.md

 # Introduction
 This C Sharp SDK provides an easy method to integrate with the payment gateway.
  - The Gateway.cs file contains the main body of the SDK.
  - The HomeController.cs file is intended as a minimal guide to demonstrate a complete 3DSv2 authentication process.
-It has been extracted from an ASP.Net website and can be run by placing back into a a similar application.
+It has been extracted from an ASP.Net website and can be run by placing back into a similar application.

 # Prerequisites